Stopping Corporate Criminal Charges From Ruining Your Life

 Cities like Pittsburgh thrive on an iconic industriousness that comes with many opportunities.
 At Stanton D. Levenson, P.A.
-Law Offices, I make it my business to help you develop a strong defensive strategy that protects your interests when your alleged actions in the business world lead to consequences in the legal arena.
-I’ve tried cases all the way up to the United States Supreme Court, and I won’t stop fighting for your rights until I’ve helped you chart a course that gets you through the legal system intact.
+Law Offices, we make it our business to help you develop a strong defensive strategy that protects your interests when your alleged actions in the business world lead to consequences in the legal arena.
+Stan has tried cases all the way up to the United States Supreme Court, and neither of our attorneys will stop fighting for your rights until they’ve helped you chart a course that gets you through the legal system intact.

 Unpacking Your Charges

 One of the most confusing aspects of white collar criminal cases is that they often involve many different charges, especially in corporate criminal proceedings.
 There are a few important distinctions to understand, however:

 - Corporate crimes occur for the benefit of a company or organization